 Now I’m sad to see him go.

-It’s not just that the Democrat looks like a paragon of grace and wisdom compared to his Republican successor, although Donald Trump’s shortcomings in both areas are profound.
+It’s not just that the Democrat looks like a paragon of grace and wisdom compared to his Republican successor, although Donald Trump’s shortcomings in both regards are profound.

 It’s that I’ve become less right-wing and Obama was a better president in his second term than in his first.